Airsoft gun: Automatic electric guns (AEGs)

-The AEGs were developed in Japan and the Japanese company Tokyo Marui is credited with creating the original gearbox system.
+AEGs were developed in Japan and the Japanese company Tokyo Marui is credited with creating the original gearbox system.
 In a Tokyo Marui AEG, the motor drives a train of three gears mounted inside a gearbox, which then loads a pump piston against a spring.
 Once the spring is released, it pushes the piston plunger forward through the pump cylinder to propel a pellet resting within the chamber forward through the barrel and out of the muzzle.
 Many manufacturers have now more or less replicated this basic model, adding reinforced parts or minor improvements.

 The electric airsoft guns were powered primarily by nickel-metal hydride (NiMH) batteries with varying voltages and milliampere-hour ratings.
 The most common battery is an 8.4 V large battery pack, with a capacity between 2200 and 5000 mAh.
 Also available are "mini" and "stick" batteries, which generally have 900 ~ 1600 mAh capacities.
 Voltages for NiMH batteries range from 7.2 V to 12 V. The usual rule of thumb is that the higher the mAh rating, the longer the battery lasts; the higher the voltage, the higher the rate of fire.
 Recently, however, the more energy-dense lithium polymer (Li-Po) batteries are becoming more popular in the airsoft world, since they last longer, have higher mAh and voltages, and can be charged more frequently without concerns for voltage depression, while at the same time being small and lightweight.
-Li-Po batteries are usually rated at 7.4 V or 11.1 V, and varying between 500 mAh and 6500 mAh.

-External modifications, such as metal bodies and reinforced plastics that make AEGs look and feel even more realistic, have become very popular.
-AEG manufacturers such as Classic Army and Tokyo Marui produce replicas that are visually nearly identical to their real counterparts.
-Tokyo Marui uses an ABS plastic, whereas Classic Army features full metal bodied guns and stronger furnishings.
-Most AEGs produced as of late are designed to be as visually realistic as possible.

-The three most common AEGs on the field are the AR-15 series (such as M16 rifle, M4 carbine, etc.; sometimes referred to as the ArmaLite or Colt series), the H&K MP5 series, and the AK or Kalashnikov series.
-Also increasing popular is the H&K G36 and more recently, FN P90 and H&K MP7.
+The most common AEGs are the AR-15 series (such as M16 rifle and M4 carbine, sometimes referred to as the ArmaLite or Colt series), the H&K MP5 series, and the AK or Kalashnikov series.
+Also increasingly popular is the H&K G36 and, more recently, the FN P90 and H&K MP7.
 Subsequently, numerous parts for repairs and modifications are commonly available for these rifles.
-AEG models range from a simple pistol to a rocket propelled grenade all the way to a minigun.